jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 ![](./images/oci-vbs-32.png)

-Now, let's see if we can upload a document in the newly created expedient.
+Now, let's see if we can upload a document into the newly created expedient.

 demo create new expedient